Vital business information includes your customer database, marketing materials and financial records. It is key to the success of your company.

 - Give each member of staff their own username and password.

-- Microsoft Windows allows you to grant different access levels to particular groups or individual users.
+- Microsoft Windows and macOS allow you to grant different access levels to different users.

 - Make sure other business software allows you to set up staff logins too.